Mozobo/Ocean-Simulation/README.md

 ## Mesh generation

 The first step is to generate a mesh that forms the base of the water body.
 In this project, a low-resolution plane is created.
-The idea is to increase the number of vertices in the areas close to the camera using a tesselation shader.
+The idea is to increase the number of vertices in the areas close to the camera using a tessellation shader.
 The code in ```MeshGenerator.cs``` is based on [Catlike Coding's Procedural Grid tutorial](https://catlikecoding.com/unity/tutorials/procedural-grid/), but adjusted to have the plane centered at the GameObject's position and to allow the modification of the triangles's size.

 > [!TIP]
 > For big planes I recommend keeping the triangles's size between 25 and 100 .
-Below 25 will be too resource consuming due to the shader running for each tesselated triangle and above 100 will probably not have enough resolution even with the tesselation.
+Below 25 will be too resource consuming due to the shader running for each tesselated triangle and above 100 will probably not have enough resolution even with the tessellation.

 > [!IMPORTANT]
 > The plane is created at the start of the execution and modifying plane size and triangle size at run-time will not change it.
 Only changes in position, rotation and scale will be reflected.